 Everyone who comes into our Honey House always asks us, “can you eat honeycomb?”
 We explain that raw honeycomb is a mysterious gift from the bees: sliced right from the frames of a hive, these sweet little blocks give us honey in its purest form.
 Still encapsulated within its wax shell, this honey has been completely unaltered by humans.
 If you want a truly unique honey tasting experience, eating honeycomb is the way to go.

 In answer to the question, yes, you may eat honeycomb.

 We don’t recommend scarfing down a whole block, of course, but having a chunk on your toast or over oatmeal is perfectly delicious.
 Fresh made Beeswax from the hive, is soft and chewable.
 Raw honeycomb by itself is almost like gum.
-In fact, lots of our older customers tell us that they used to chew honeycomb right from their own parent’s hives when they were children.
+In fact, lots of our older customers tell us that they used to chew honeycomb right from their own grandparent’s hives when they were children.

 Where can I buy Honeycomb

 We sell honeycomb in our honey retail store, Honey House in Owings Mills, Maryland.
 Stop in every day from Monday to Saturday 11-5.

 Where Does Honeycomb Come From?